jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 ---------------------------------

 The full documentation of all classes and functions can be found in module :py:mod:`DHParser.nodetree`.
-The following table of contents list the most important of these:
+The following table of contents lists the most important of these:

 class Node